MicrosoftDocs/azure-docs/articles/aks/deployment-safeguards.md

 ### Prerequisites

-- Azure Policy's Add-On for AKS must be enabled.
-For more details, see [enabling Azure Policy on your AKS cluster][policy-for-kubernetes].
+- Azure Policy's add-on for AKS must be enabled.
+For more details, see [Enabling Azure Policy on your AKS cluster][policy-for-kubernetes].

 - Deployment safeguards requires at least version `2.0.0b1` of the aks-preview extension.
 Please install the latest version of Azure CLI and the `aks-preview` CLI extension